the motto of the Royal Australian Regiment

 The 2nd Commando Regiment requires members to undergo a one month selection and training course prior to gaining entry.
 They then have eight months of commando training before being posted to the unit.
 Commando training consists of several specialist schools including advanced CQB/Urban and commando amphibious operations courses, climbing, special forces weapons, special forces parachute course and other specialist courses.
 After 12 months in 2 Cdo Regt, a commando will complete several more specialist courses, and possibly further training in counter terrorism to become part of Tactical Assault Group.

 4 RAR, in all its roles and traditions, provided the foundation members of 2nd Commando Regiment.
-This fact should never be forgotten.
+This heritage should always be remembered and never be forgotten.

 The renaming of 4 RAR (Commando) to